MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOOrgNewsSite.md

 ## SYNOPSIS

-Removes a given site from the list of organizational news sites based on its URL in your Sharepoint Online Tenant
+Removes a given site from the list of organizational news sites based on its URL in your SharePoint Online Tenant

 ## SYNTAX